 - This financing enabling Kinectrics to expand its market share, while broadening its range of services and geographic footprint.

-Fiera Comox Agriculture’s acquisition of some 4,500 acres of prime agricultural land in California – which more than 3,800 acres are configured for almond production – is reflective of our on-going commitment to building a diversified global portfolio of assets, primarily farmland, that will aim to generate stable, attractive returns for investors over the long-term, with low correlation to most other asset classes.
+Fiera Comox Agriculture’s acquisition of some 4,500 acres of prime agricultural land in California – more than 3,800 acres are configured for almond production – is reflective of our on-going commitment to building a diversified global portfolio of assets, primarily farmland, that will aim to generate stable, attractive returns for investors over the long-term, with low correlation to most other asset classes.

 The asset consists primarily of some 4,500 acres of prime agricultural land in California, of which more than 3,800 acres are configured for almond production.
 The operations are vertically integrated, with their own management, equipment, grading, packing, and marketing capabilities.